abdealijivaji/ViralRecall_3.0/README.md

 ## Database Download

+The database used to predict viral regions is uploaded on a [Zenodo repository](https://zenodo.org/records/17859729) and can be downloaded by the following methods:

+* Either by running the installed tool to download and set up the hmm database directory

 ``` bash
 viralrecall_database
 ```

-The `-d` flag can be used to specify the download directory and `-n` can be used to set the directory name.
+The `-d` flag can be used to specify the download directory (default: current working directory) and `-n` can be used to set the directory name.
+Use `-h` to show help menu.

-This will automatically download and set up the database directory.

-Or if you want to run it manually, you can do the following steps:
+* Or if you want to run it manually, you can do the following steps:

 ```bash
 wget https://zenodo.org/records/17859729/files/hmm.tar.gz